How to Feed a Baby Blue Jay?

 No, it’s illegal and unethical to keep a baby Blue Jay as a pet.
 The goal should be to help the bird return to its natural habitat.

-ALSO READ: How to Care for a Baby Blue Jay?
+ALSO READ: How Rare Is It to See a Blue Jay?

 Can baby Blue Jays drink water?